TIGR-Republic/TIGR-Standard-Core/docs/Disclosure.md

 - **No Third‑Party Rights:** No external party has been granted any claim to profit, yield, or financial return.
 - **No Revenue Generated:** Tenis Dubeč s.r.o. has not recognized any revenue from these internal operations.

 **On‑chain holdings and liquidity:** As of the date above, all TIGR tokens are held in a small number of on‑chain accounts under the control of the founding entity (including multisignature accounts and a founder wallet).
 Two minor accounts belong to personal acquaintances who were provided with a small amount of SOL for testing purposes only; two automated accounts (HFT bots) hold tokens of negligible value.
 No tokens have been distributed via public sale.
 Any on‑chain liquidity positions (if present) are controlled exclusively by the founding entity for technical testing.
 Evidence of these internal transactions and holdings is retained for audit purposes.
 DEX visibility and third‑party bot tiny holdings are automatic properties of the Solana network and do not constitute public distribution.
+The project does not encourage, support, or facilitate any trading activity, and no market‑making functions are provided.

 ## 3. Genesis Anchor — Technical Proof of Stability
 The TIGR project is currently in an internal research and development (R&D) phase.
 To demonstrate a long‑term commitment to protocol integrity, two symbolic liquidity positions with a combined size of **1,000,000 TIGR + 1 SOL** were created and locked for 12 months via the Streamflow protocol.
 These positions serve exclusively as a **technical proof of stability (Genesis Anchor)** and **are not intended for public trading**.
+Any third‑party trading activity is incidental, unsupported, and may result in loss due to intentionally minimal liquidity.

 Liquidity is intentionally minimal, and any attempt to trade against it would result in extreme volatility.
 The founding entity does not provide market‑making, does not enable public token distribution, and does not generate any revenue from internal transactions.
 The founder holds **0.0% freely available tokens**; all personal holdings are either market‑purchased or subject to long‑term vesting with a 36‑month linear vesting schedule and a 6‑month cliff period.